ELeeAstro/Exo-FMS_column_semigrey/README.md

 fl - The Heng et al. (2011) parameter used for pressure dependent IR optical depths

 iIC - Initial condition selection integer (3 = Guillot (2010) profile using k_V and k_IR) \
-corr - Flag to perform the adiabatic gradient correction in the initial conditions
+corr - Flag to perform the adiabatic gradient correction in the initial conditions \
+met - metallicty in dex solar (M/H)

 # Plotting results